Caballesjason/OBS-machine-learning/Decision Trees.md

 3. Gini Index

 ### Information Gain
-Before we can talk about Information Gain, we must talk about Information Entropy, or entropy for short.
+Before we can talk about Information Gain, we must talk about Information Entropy, or Entropy for short.
 Entropy is a great measure of purity.

 Let $p_{k}$ denote the proportion of examples in the $k^{\text{th}}$ class of our dataset $D$, where $k = 1, 2, \ldots, |y|$, and $|y|$ is the total number of distinct classes.
 Then entropy is defined as